How to build a powerful Confluence AI agent in 2026

 Proactively improving your documentation

-The AI’s analytics dashboard might show you that customers are constantly asking about a topic that isn’t covered well in your Confluence docs.
-The system can then use the successful answers from your helpdesk tickets to generate a draft article for you.
-Your documentation team can give it a quick review, polish it up, and publish it, closing that knowledge gap for good.
+The AI's analytics dashboard can highlight topics that customers are asking about frequently.
+You can use the successful answers from your helpdesk tickets to generate a draft article for your Confluence knowledge base.
+Your team can then review and publish it, ensuring your documentation stays comprehensive and up to date.

 The analytics dashboard of the Confluence AI agent, highlighting knowledge gaps and deflection rates to proactively improve documentation.